NyteshadeXT/PF2e-Vault/8) Adventures/5A - The Slaver's Stone (D181).md

 ### Tactics
 The ghouls hold positions in front of the gap, using claw or bite attacks against immobilized and stunned opponents.
 The centipede rumbles from out of some rubble at the side of the room lost in the darkness at the start of the second round.

+The mercenaries all join the players in this combat.
+Adjust group C to have half health.

 ### Features of the Area
 **Cloven Skull:** The gap in the skull leads into a dark and winding passage that eventually ends at a subterranean lake.